GRC’s Discipleship Focus

 The Growth and Availability of Life Groups

-Please pray for our Life Group leaders, and especially for those who are currently going through new leader training.
+Please pray for our Life Group leaders, and especially for those who are currently going through new leader training this summer.
 Pray that God raises up more and more equipped disciple-makers for our church, through Life Groups and every other ministry of GRC.
-And let me know if you’re interested in learning more about Life Groups for the Fall, as new groups will launch after Labor Day.

 Steve Sage serves as the Pastor of Discipleship at GRC.